Menu

 History

-The following videos were made as part of the commemoration of the 25th anniversary of Mother Father Deaf Day also known as Deaf Parents Day They help to illustrate the background and development of this global annual event which this year has the theme “Celebrating Heritage and Families.
+The following videos helps to illustrate the background and development of this global annual event.
 CODA welcomes you to view these videos to learn about our organization, the inspiration and history of Mother Father Deaf Day/Deaf Parents Day, and hopes for future celebrations.

 Millie Brother answers “How did CODA begin?”